JanssenProject/jans/docs/README.md

 /opt/jans/jans-cli/config-cli.py --schema /components/schemas/JansFido2DynConfiguration > /tmp/fido2-schema.json
 ```

-This command will create fido2 schema file on `/tmp/`.
+This command will create a fido2 schema file on `/tmp/`.
 You can edit this file depending on the requirements:

 ![janssen fido2 configuration](img/cl-fido2-update.png)